Slideshow776/Blip-Blop/README.md

     The options screen features control over audio and music, as well as in Android the ability to turn on/off `Google Play Services.

     * **How does the player interact with the game at the software level?**
     The players may elect to leave the game by not playing, this will prompt the A.I to continue to play for them.
-The player may quit the game or navigate by the operating system controls `BACK` button, or `ESC` in desktop.
+The player may quit the game or navigate by the operating system controls `BACK` button, or `ESC` on desktop.

 4. Aesthetics: the visual, audio, narrative, and psychological aspects of the game
     * **Describe the style and feel of the game.**